dpwdec/cv/README.md

 	 - Unity, UE4
 	 - [Processing][pr] (and [P5.js][p5])
 	 - Logic, Max MSP
  - Write real world code to accomplish my goals and augment my tools.
 Such as animations using `Java` in Processing.
-Game code using`C#`  in Unity and PyMel and BPY in Maya and Blender. *Example:* I wrote a system in processing that applied [Kim Asendorf's pixel sorting algorithm][pix] to each fame of a video.
+Game code using`C#`  in Unity and PyMel and BPY in Maya and Blender. *Example:* I wrote a system in processing that applied [Kim Asendorf's pixel sorting algorithm][pix] to each frame of a video.
- - Produce entirely self-lead projects, working auto didactically and teaching myself as I went to find personal solution to the problems I encountered. *Example:* I created the game [NORnS][ns] for Ludem Dare 31 which was e.
+ - Produce entirely self-lead projects, working auto didactically and teaching myself as I went to find personal solution to the problems I encountered. *Example:* I created the game [NORnS][ns] for Ludem Dare 31.
 It received positive reviews in [Killscreen][ks] and [Prosthetic Knowledge][pk].

 [p5]: [https://p5js.org/](https://p5js.org/)